 3. Review your international VAT Registration profile

 Where your business is trading internationally, you may need to register for VAT, allowing the reclaim of local VAT incurred through VAT returns.
-The use of a general reverse charge can remove the need for a supplier to be registered for VAT as a non-established trader.
+So the use of a general reverse charge can remove the need for a supplier to register for VAT as a non-established trader.
 The rules regarding this are different from one Member State to another and within a Member State can differ for goods or services.
 Keeping up to date on how these rules are implemented is therefore vital to achieve VAT compliance.
 Where businesses cease trading in a particular country, de-registrations can be applied for, avoiding the ongoing administrative burden of ongoing VAT reporting costs.

 4. Review international business contracts

 International business contracts must consider multiple sets of VAT regulations; however, it is often the case that business don’t take VAT into account when implementing contracts with new customers and suppliers.
 It is possible that, by reviewing contracts, VAT registrations can be avoided and VAT cash-flow improved.

 VAT Reporting guidelines vary across Europe, therefore it is vital that businesses understand their obligations to avoid risks of fines and penalties.
 In addition to VAT returns, many businesses will need to file Intrastat and EC Sales Lists, and it is crucial that compliant reports are submitted by the tax authority deadlines.

 6. Reclaim VAT through the EU Refund Directive